Complete Guide of Car Suspension System

 Torsion Beam

 The torsion beam is commonly known as the twist-beam suspension.
 This type of dependent suspension system is easy to manufacture and affordable.
-This system uses trailing arms integrated with the cross member that turns as the wheel is in motion.
+This system uses trailing arms integrated with the cross member that turn as the wheel is in motion.
 The torsion beam is usually found in the middle of the solid axle and the independent suspension.

 Live Axle